 I understand, that’s not everyone’s jam.

-However, you do need to be aware of your numbers or else you’ll never be able to scale your course effectively.
+However, you do need to be aware of your numbers or else you’ll never be able to scale your scalable offer effectively.

 If everything from the first two steps passed the test, this is the time we look at the offer itself and how it’s selling.